-Keep in mind, this story was published in 1969, so this was before people were so sensitive about things.
+Keep in mind, this story was published in 1969.
 Here is the dialog between Randy and another African American student right before the protest.

-Good luck seeing that kind of dialog today.
 Anyway, the students think that the only way to get their dorm back is to make the news, which they do, thanks to Robbie and J. Jonah Jameson at the Daily Bugle.
 The ex-dormitory is being used to house the Tablet of Time, which gives Josh the idea to steal it to use it as a bargaining chip to make the dean listen to them.
 Peter, who is working with the Tablet, says its a bad idea and Randy agrees.
 Wilson Fisk shows up to steal the Tablet for himself, thinking that the police will blame the students for the artifact's disappearance.
 He planned to gas the protesters to sleep and be gone by the time they woke up.
 He and Spider-Man fight it out and Randy tries to tackle Fisk, who bats him away.
 Spidey goes to check on Randy and Kingpin blasts the wall with his laser cane, sending rubble falling onto the students.
 Spidey manages to protect Robertson, who ends up in police custody with the other protest leaders.
+(Amazing Spider-Man #68)

 The police question Randy in the interrogation room, with Jameson outside calling them anarchists.
 Captain George Stacy isnt so sure about that.
 The police want to know why, if the students were not working with Kingpin, they chose the same time to be at the exhibit hall.
 Randy resents the implication.
 Robbie is at his son's side, asking how he got involved in the protest.
 Randy blurts out "Don't you see?
 Cant you even understand?
 I have to be tougher--I have to be more militant--because of you!
 You've become part of the establishment--the white man's establishment!
 I've got to live that down!"